mstksg/inCode/copy/entries/advent-gol.md

 (A lot of examples with symmetries look nice here, such as [spiral galaxy][] and [bulls-eye][]; the alternating symmetries of [broken bar code][] look nice too!
-But honestly, at higher-dimensions, most patterns have appealing gradients, like [glider][] and [my own input][owninput])
+But honestly, at higher-dimensions, almost any input ends up generating appealing gradients, like [glider][] and [my own input][owninput])

-Play around with it! :D  You can move all the way up to 10D; some computers might struggle, but on my lower-end cell phone it seems to run in less than a second.
+Play around with it, it's the big finale! :D  You can move all the way up to 10D; some computers might struggle, but on my lower-end cell phone it seems to run in less than a second.
 If you mouse-over a cell, the text box will show all of the slice cosets where that xy cell is alive in (the "coset stack").
 If you click on a cell, your selection will "lock" on that `<x,y>` coordinate as you change dimensions and time.

 Some interesting things you might notice:

-1. At t=6, it looks like 7D, 8D, 9D, 10D all have the *same* exact 2D cells
+1. At t=6, it looks like 8D, 9D, 10D (and sometimes 6D,7D) all have the *same*
-    "on".
+    exact 2D cells "on".
 They're identical except for slightly different stacks above each of those cells.

     To see this clearly, set your time to t=6 and drag your dimension slider back and forth to see all of the higher-dimensions look identical in shape.